xiaoxianyu-office/mm/Mobs/DisplayOptions.md

 ```

 ### Brightness
-Both blocklight and skylight must be set to brightness.
+Both blocklight and skylight must be set to override brightness.
 Values must be in range of `0` to `15`.

 #### BlockLight & SkyLight
 ```yml